vladgeorgeb/project_pulse_api/README.md

 billing status.

-The backend provides authentication, workspace management, project and task workflows, dashboard summaries, and admin APIs.
+The backend provides authentication, workspace management, project and task workflows, dashboard summaries, user feedback capture, and admin APIs.
 The frontend is a Vite + React dashboard that consumes those endpoints and gives the project a usable operating surface.

 ## Features